/*replace exisiting header phone area with number between a tags*/

 Contact a New York City Elevator Accident Attorney

 If you suffered injuries or lost a loved one in a New York City elevator accident, you should immediately contact a New York City elevator accident attorney.
 There are strict statutes of limitation in place and shorter ones if you need to file a suit against a municipality.
 A personal injury attorney who handles elevator accidents can help protect your rights and recover maximum compensation for your injuries, medical expenses, and lost wages.
 The Popick Law Firm has over thirty years of experience obtaining compensation for victims of personal injury in New York City.
-Located in Flushing, Queens, The Popick Law Firm handles Queens elevator accidents and personal injury cases and those that occurred in Brooklyn, Manhattan, the Bronx, and Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles Queens elevator accidents and personal injury cases and those that occurred in Brooklyn, Manhattan, the Bronx, and Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.